Santee (South Carolina)

 The Santee were a historic tribe of Native Americans that once lived in South Carolina within the counties of Clarendon and Orangeburg, along the Santee River.
 The Santee were a small tribe even during the early eighteenth century and were primarily centered in the area of the present-day town of Santee, South Carolina.
 Their settlement along the Santee River has since been dammed and is now called Lake Marion.
 The Santee Indian Organization, a state-recognized tribe within South Carolina claim descent from the historic Santee people but are not presently federally recognized by the Bureau of Indian Affairs.

 Etymology

 While few words of the Santee language have been preserved, scholars like John R. Swanton, have historically maintained that there is little doubt that the tribe once spoke a Siouan-Catawban language.
 Frank Speck, a prominent anthropologist and professor at the University of Pennsylvania during the early twentieth century, suggested that the name Santee derived from iswaⁿ´ti, Catawban for 'the river' or 'the river is there'.

-The tribe has sometimes been confused with the Santee, another Siouan speaking people primarily situated within the Dakotas, Minnesota, and Manitoba, Canada, due to the similarity of their names.
+The tribe has sometimes been confused with the Santee Sioux, another Siouan-Catawban speaking people primarily situated within the Dakotas, Minnesota, and Manitoba, Canada, due to the similarity of their names.